intel/intel-xpu-backend-for-triton/docs/getting-started/architecture.rst

 .. image :: ../pics/encoding.png

 A single dot operator is likely to be mapped to multiple MMA instructions.
-For Nvidia flow, these will be emitted as inline assembly into LLVM (e.g., ``llvm.inline_asm has_side_effects asm_dialect = att operand_attrs = [] "mma.sync.aligned.m16n8k16.row.col.f32.f16.f16.f32 …``).
+For Nvidia flow, these are emitted as inline assembly into LLVM (for example, ``llvm.inline_asm has_side_effects asm_dialect = att operand_attrs = [] "mma.sync.aligned.m16n8k16.row.col.f32.f16.f16.f32 …``).

-Layout conversion
+Layout Conversion
 =================
-To produce the desired memory behavior described in the previous section, triton GPU introduces layouts conversion (by means of ConvertLayoutOp).
-An input tensor represented in a blocked layout is sliced and inserted into a shared layout, e.g.:
+To produce the desired memory behavior described in the previous section, Triton GPU introduces layouts conversion (by means of ConvertLayoutOp).
+An input tensor represented in a blocked layout is sliced and inserted into a shared layout, for example:

 .. code-block:: none